Service was at the heart of Timothy J. Noonan’s main message.

 - Jim Darling, regional executive officer for Chubb’s Pacific region

-- Mark Wells, Publisher, Wells Media Group Inc.
+- Mark Wells, publisher of Wells Media Group Inc.

 - Jeff Dailey, CEO of Farmers Insurance